 On this page:

-June 2025 update: Proposed amendments to Stage 2 Ministerial Order
+October 2025 update: New Stage 2 Ministerial Order

-The Department of Energy, Environment and Climate Action (DEECA) is working closely with distribution businesses and the solar industry to resolve the transitional challenges experienced during the backstop implementation period.
+The Department of Energy, Environment and Climate Action (DEECA) has worked closely with distribution businesses and the solar industry to resolve the transitional challenges experienced during the backstop implementation period.

 Why do we need an emergency backstop?